CharonM72/SatelliteMapMaker/README-SMM (open with notepad).md

 If you'd like, once the GIMP script is installed, you can run it through GIMP's UI.
 To do this, in GIMP click File -> Create -> Dwarf Map -> "Create realistic DF map...", then load the appropriate images.
 The result will be in editable layers.

+This script also supports installation to PeridexisErrant's Lazy Newb Pack as a utility.

-If you have any problems, please mention it on the thread at the Bay 12 Forums.
+If you have any problems, please sumbit a bug on GitHub (link at top) and/or mention it on the thread at the Bay 12 Forums.

 ___________VERSION HISTORY_______________

+v1.3
+-Moved to GitHub
+-Moved extraneous files to SM_data folder for reduced clutter.
+-Improved GIMP finding (thanks PeridexisErrant) -Improved script copy efficiency (thanks PeridexisErrant again) -A bunch of other improvements to the batch file

 2014-03-18 v1.2
 -Changed name of program from Realistic Map Maker to Satellite Map Maker.